BL 12-inch Mk III – VII naval gun: Development

 In August 1882, the British authorities concluded that heavy artillery like the 12-inch gun should be made of steel only.
 It led them to halt the construction of new 12-inch Mark I/II guns.
 In order to provide the navy with the guns it urgently required, it then re-allocated six Mark I/II guns then under construction for Land Service (L.S.), to use on board ships (Sea Service).

 Of course, the army land service then had to order new guns.
 The order obviously went to the Elswick Ordnance Company (EOC).
 In March 1884 the Secretary of State for War, the Marquess of Hartington declared that there were then under construction three 43-ton guns for the navy and ten for the army.

 In May 1886, one of the BL 12-inch Mk II guns on board HMS Collingwood burst.
 This made it very urgent to replace the 12-inch Mark II gun, especially on turret ships.
 The Marquess of Ripon, First Lord of the Admiralty then found out that the War Office had six improved and almost finished 43-ton guns under construction for the land service.
 He asked to have these and after a necessary change to the trunnions, he was expected to get them in 3-4 months.

 These six land service guns would become the Mark III gun.
-In conjuction with the accident on Collingwood, Mark III was said to be meant for Land Service (L.S.), while Mark IV was meant for Sea Service, and Mark V was meant for No Man's Fort (L.S.).
+In conjunction with the accident on Collingwood, Mark III was said to be meant for Land Service (L.S.), while Mark IV was meant for Sea Service, and Mark V was meant for No Man's Fort (L.S.).
 In August 1886, George Hamilton, First Lord of the Admiralty stated that he expected that by mid-October 1886, six guns of a new type originally constructed for land service, would be mounted in the Conqueror and Colossus.
 In June 1887 the guns were said to have been on board of these two ships for a while and to be Mark III.